Dummi26/mers/README.md

 If you use libraries, be aware that they run as a seperate process that might not exit with mers!
-This means that, after running a script 40-50 times (which can happen more quickly than you might realize), you might find 40-50 random processes just running and possibly maxing our your cpu.
+This means that, after running a script 40-50 times (which can happen more quickly than you might realize), you might find 40-50 random processes just running and possibly maxing out your cpu.
 So if you use libraries (recommendation: don't, the implementation is pretty bad anyway. just use any other language), make sure to kill those processes once you're done until I figure out how to make that happen automatically.
 (I believe the issue happens when closing the window from the GUI library, which crashes mers, leaving the http library process running)